sdcnku/micropython/docs/reference/repl.rst

 The special variable _ (underscore)
 -----------------------------------

-When you use the REPL, you may perfom computations and see the results.
+When you use the REPL, you may perform computations and see the results.
-MicroPython stores the results of the previous statment in the variable _ (underscore).
+MicroPython stores the results of the previous statement in the variable _ (underscore).
 So you can use the underscore to save the result in a variable.
 For example:

     >>> 1 + 2 + 3 + 4 + 5